Where Was The Lord of the Rings Filmed?

 The Lord of the Rings in Queenstown

 Queenstown is renowned for its adventure activities and outstanding scenery, so it’s no surprise that this popular South Island destination was chosen to feature in The Lord of the Rings.
 Most of The Lord of the Rings filming locations can be accessed a short drive away.
-Alternatively, tours are available to take you to some of The Lord of the Rings location highlights.
+Alternatively, tours with Nomad Safaris are available to take you to some of The Lord of the Rings location highlights.
 Here are some Lord of the Rings locations in Queenstown to add to your bucket list:

 - Arwen’s river flood – Skippers Canyon